Nini-gal/ParcelCollectorManagement-1/README.md

 mvn test
 ```
 ## Known limitations
--All data is in-memory only
+- All data is in-memory only
--Nothing is saved between runs, aside from the one hardcoded demo student/parcel.
+- Nothing is saved between runs, aside from the one hardcoded demo student/parcel.
--Admin login is a hardcoded check (admin / password) rather than a real authentication system.
+- Admin login is a hardcoded check (admin / password) rather than a real authentication system.
--There's no persistence layer (database or file storage) yet
+- There's no persistence layer (database or file storage) yet

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.